 If this is the first time that a man has had a complaint or is not responding to the usual treatment, it is important to consult a doctor because a professional diagnosis also includes any underlying problems, such as diabetes where men are infected with the infection Can be excluded.
 Testing for sexually transmitted diseases would also be advisable.

-If the doctor is not sure of the diagnosis, there may be another cause for the outcome and in severe cases the doctor will then take a sample of the skin of the penis and the lining under the foreskin and this for laboratory examination send.
+If the doctor is not sure of the diagnosis, there may be another cause for the outcome and in severe cases, the doctor will then take a sample of the skin of the penis and the lining under the foreskin and this for laboratory examination sent.

 For any stubborn ulcers or ulcers that are not cured, a biopsy may be necessary.

 There are indications that a fifth of the men carry a fungal infection without having symptoms.

 Many mild infections are self-reliant and therefore no treatment is required.
 If the symptoms cause a burden, the Candida can be killed using fungicidal topical creams or antifungal oral medication.

 A fungal infection in men (candida balanitis) is treated in the same way as a fungal infection in women (vulvovaginal candida), although women are available with other forms of medication including a vaginal cream and the vaginal tablet.
 Treatment is effective in 80% or 90% of cases.